MathanGeurtsen/HCML_GeCoStAb/README.md

 This repository houses the code for project GeCoStAb, an explainability comparison for tweet classification into political identity.

-The program requires the kaggle dataset to be downloaded, and requires the path to the extracted folder as an argument, together with a path to a user_file it is to explain.
-If a shell running in the same folder as this README, then this program might be run like:
+The program requires the kaggle dataset to be downloaded, and requires the path to the extracted folder as an argument, together with a path to a user_file it is to explain (also see [prerequisites](#Prerequisites)).
+If a shell running in the same folder as this README , then this program might be run like:

 ```
 python . "archive" "user_file.csv" yes